TechSckoolByVijay/Kubernetes-Demo-Series/DeployStaticWebpage/readme.md

 ```

-"Congratulations!
+Congratulations!
 You have successfully exposed your Kubernetes deployment as a service, enabling external access to your HTML website on Nginx.
 Services are a crucial component in Kubernetes for networking and connectivity.
-Thank you for joining this lecture, and happy Kubernetes exploration!"
+Thank you for joining this lecture, and happy Kubernetes exploration!

-Congratulations on completing this lecture on deploying an HTML website on Nginx with Kubernetes!
-Throughout this session, we explored essential concepts related to Kubernetes deployments, services, and containerization.
-Let's recap what we have learned and discuss the benefits and takeaways from this lecture.

 Summary of Learning: